Alfresco/docs-alfresco/content-services/latest/release/index.md

 ### New storage capabilities for Cloud integrations
 Alfresco has built a new Cloud storage layer to make managing content easier for AWS and Azure customers:

-* This allows content to easily be located in AWS by adding support for AWS Glacier natively in the S3 connector to allow storage admins to configure their storage and retention policies as needed by their business.
+* This allows content to easily be located in AWS by adding support for AWS Glacier natively in the S3 Connector to allow storage admins to configure their storage and retention policies as needed by their business.
-* This allows content to easily be located in Azure by adding support for Azure Cool and Cold storage Blobs natively in the Azure connector to allow storage admins to configure their storage and retention policies as needed by their business.
+* This allows content to easily be located in Azure by adding support for Azure Cool and Cold storage Blobs natively in the Azure Connector to allow storage admins to configure their storage and retention policies as needed by their business.
 * Additionally, should customers use both AWS and Azure, they can store content on both.